 Seeker Stories is a Discovery project that focuses on individuals, stories and places in a bid to expand your perspective on life.
 The channel isn’t a month old yet but is already providing four uploads each week — so if you like what you see here, subscribe to Seeker Stories on Youtube.

-If you enjoyed this be sure to check out Discovery’s YouTube network, TestTube.
-Documentary fan?
-Check out Vice for award-winning films and Vice News for more topical content.
+If you enjoyed this, be sure to check out Vice for award-winning films and Vice News for more topical content.
 Britain’s Guardian newspaper is also making waves on YouTube for their investigative pieces.